1Password/op-scim-gcp-marketplace/README.md

 Using the makefile, one can create a push a new image to the Google Container Registry (GCR).
 To do so, one must declare environment variables:

-- REGISTRY - The google cloud registry we are building for
+- `REGISTRY` - the Google Cloud Registry you are building for
-- PUBLIC_TAG of the SCIM Bridge we are building off of.
+- `PUBLIC_TAG` - the tag/version SCIM Bridge you are building for
-- TAG to put on GCP.
-When releasing, these should mirror the PUBLIC_TAG
+- `TAG` - private tag/version.
+Useful for testing, but this should mirror the PUBLIC_TAG when releasing.

 ```bash
 REGISTRY="YOUR_REGISTRY" PUBLIC_TAG=1.6.1 TAG=1.6.1 make app/build